Kitware/CMake/Help/command/file.rst

 specified, the results will be returned as relative paths to the given path.
 The results will be ordered lexicographically.

+On Windows and macOS, globbing is case-insensitive even if the underlying filesystem is case-sensitive (both filenames and globbing expressions are converted to lowercase before matching).
+On other platforms, globbing is case-sensitive.

 If the ``CONFIGURE_DEPENDS`` flag is specified, CMake will add logic to the main build system check target to rerun the flagged ``GLOB`` commands at build time.
 If any of the outputs change, CMake will regenerate the build